floschl/pysamosa/README.md

 - Create notebook for a coastal retracking demo
 - Create richer documentation (readthedocs)

-## Credits and code reuse
+## Credits

 If you use this code, please cite this DOI:

 Florian Schlembach; Marcello Passaro.
 PySAMOSA: An Open-source Software Framework for Retracking SAMOSA-based, Open Ocean and Coastal Waveforms of SAR Satellite Altimetry.
 Zenodo. https://zenodo.org/badge/latestdoi/646028227.

-Salvatore Dinardo for his support in implementing the SAMOSA-based and SAMOSA+ [3] retracking algorithm.
+Salvatore Dinardo for his support in implementing the SAMOSA-based and SAMOSA+ [3] retracking algorithms.

 This software is licenced under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
 In short, you are allowed to use this software in your projects, if you change parts of the code you are required to also publish it.
 For more